Uriah Heep (band): Wake the Sleeper and Into the Wild (2007–2013)

 In early 2007, drummer Lee Kerslake had to leave the group due to ill health.
-In March of that year the band recruited Russell Gilbrook as their new drummer and immediately started recording a new studio album entitled Wake the Sleeper, where they used double drums in the songs Wake the Sleeper and War Child.
+In March of that year the band recruited Russell Gilbrook as their new drummer and immediately started recording a new studio album entitled Wake the Sleeper, where they used double bass drums in the songs Wake the Sleeper and War Child.
 Originally slated for a summer 2007 release, Universal Music finally released Wake the Sleeper on 2 June 2008.

-In October 2009 Uriah Heep released their 40th Anniversary album Celebration – Forty Years of Rock, containing new studio recordings of twelve of their best known tracks, plus two brand new songs.
-"This collection underlines again that Uriah Heep are deserving great respect for their past achievements but far more importantly it makes it crystal clear that this is a band with a bright future as well as a glorious history," wrote Chris Kee in his 9/10 review in Powerplay magazine's February 2010 issue.
+In October 2009 Uriah Heep released their 40th-anniversary album Celebration – Forty Years of Rock, containing new studio recordings of twelve of their best known tracks, plus two brand new songs.
+"This collection underlines again that Uriah Heep are deserving great respect for their past achievements but far more importantly it makes it crystal clear that this is a band with a bright future as well as a glorious history", wrote Chris Kee in his 9/10 review in Powerplay magazine's February 2010 issue.

 A United States tour for June/July 2010 was delayed due to immigration problems; the first two dates had to be rescheduled.
-This resulted in an appearance at B.B.
-King's in New York City as being the first date of the tour.
+This resulted in an appearance at B. B. King's in New York City as being the first date of the tour.
 Then Uriah Heep performed live on the Progressive Rock stage at the inaugural High Voltage Festival in London's Victoria Park on 25 July 2010.
 They played their 1972 album Demons and Wizards in its entirety, being joined by ex-Whitesnake man Micky Moody on slide guitar.

 Uriah Heep released their 22nd studio album Into the Wild on 15 April 2011 in Europe (3 May in North America) via Frontiers Records.

 Bassist Trevor Bolder died on 21 May 2013 after suffering from pancreatic cancer.
 He was 62 years old.
 British bassist John Jowitt (Ark, IQ, Arena) came in temporarily, followed by Dave Rimmer.